Ameliorate/AmeliorateLag/README.md

 Entity tracking over long distances has been recently optimized by mojang and may no longer need adjustment.
 However, it can be changed in `spigot.yml` under `entity-activation-range` and `entity-tracking-range`.

+# Commands

+All commands require op or the permission `amelioratelag.datacommands`.

+## /entityplayers

+For each player, displays a count of the entities nearest to that player.

+## /entityheatmap

+Gets a list of the chunks sorted by the number of entities in that chunk.
+Coordinates displayed are block coordinates.

+## /chunkloadheatmap

+Gets a list of the chunks sorted by the number of times they have been loaded in the last 5 (configurable) minutes.
+Coordinates displayed are block coordinates.